When people hear that Joe Rogan is making $25 – $50 million a year from his podcast, they take notice.

 Here’s an example Patreon page, from The Good News Podcast:

-This also enables a “donation icon” in some podcast players, like Overcast:
+rel="payment" attribute which enables a special donation icon in some podcast players, like Overcast:

 Recently, some high-profile Patreon users have been leaving (for a variety of reasons).
 If you’re looking alternatives to Patreon, keep reading!